DataSnowman/shapedata/alt/alternativetogetdatasetfiles.md

 * Skip to the section [Shape 2 - Load the file(s) to Delta/Parquet tables in the Lakehouse using a Spark Notebook](https://github.com/DataSnowman/shapedata/blob/main/README.md#shape-2---load-the-files-to-deltaparquet-tables-in-the-lakehouse-using-a-spark-notebook)

+* Continue along with the workshop lab making any modifications for the dates of the data and the language of the column heading and data in the rows.